ibellinfantie/ocp-power-ansible-automation/README.md

 (ctrl+C then 'C' = continue early, ctrl+C then 'A' = abort)
 You will see some occurances of this to give time for processes to complete.
 You can allow these to expire or use it as a break point to ctrl+c from the play.
 Fix the problem and run the play again.

+The play creates 2 workers in the cluster.
+workers_list:
+        - worker_name: "{{ infraid }}-worker-0"
+        - worker_name: "{{ infraid }}-worker-1"
+#        - worker_name: "{{ infraid }}-worker-2"
+#        - worker_name: "{{ infraid }}-worker-3"
+#        - worker_name: "{{ infraid }}-worker-4"

+uncomment the above 3 workers in group_vars/all/infra.yml to create 3 additional workers After the cluster has initialized with 2 workers, you will need to add the extra entries in dns, haproxy, dhcp manually to add the additional 3 workers.

 ### Inventory

 Update the inventory for the hostnames you want for the infratrsucture nodes